 The use of the language technologies at the Czech Republic Supreme Audit Office, by Jaroslav Rucký

 The aim of the presentation is to present to the audience the use of translation machine tools in the normal operation of the Supreme Audit Office (SAO).
 The presentation will focus on the short introduction into the activities of the SAO and its international cooperation within EUROSAI.
-It will also make participants aware of the auditors' needs and point out the practical examples it faces with machine translations.
+It will also make participants aware of the auditors' needs and point out the practical examples the auditors face with machine translations.